kingofpayne/bakery-cxx/README.md

 In the first place, this library has been designed for video games, where loading assets must be efficient.
 The meta-language makes editing the assets with a simple text editor possible.

+This library is still in development, but it has been tested a lot in a few of our projects.
+There might be bugs or missing features, and any contribution is welcome!

+## Requirements

+This library relies on boost (mainly boost::spirit) and gmpxx.

+## Building

+Building can be achieved using SCons.
+There is a very simple and poor sconstruct script which may be improved in the future.